honeycombio/libhoney-rb/README.md

 ## Documentation

-An API reference is available at https://honeycombio.github.io/libhoney-rb
+An API reference is available at http://www.rubydoc.info/gems/libhoney

-Docs are generated via `yard` and hosted on the `gh-pages` branch of this repo.

 ## Example Usage